Shopify/polaris-viz/sandbox/README.md

 ### Additional Context on building with the sandbox

-If you notice file updates are not being picked up, abort the `yarn sandbox` command using `CTRL+C` and then run `yarn start -c`.
+If you notice file updates are not being picked up, abort the `yarn sandbox` command using `CTRL+C` and then run `yarn sandbox -c`.
 This will clear the metro cache.

 Any file changes within the libraries will automatically trigger the metro bundler to rebuild.
 However, because `demo-rn` consumes the libraries `build` folders you will also need to rebuild the packages themselves.
 A `dev` command has been added to the root `package.json`. `yarn dev` will automatically rebuild `polaris-viz-core` and `polaris-viz-native` as soon as any `tsx` or `ts` files are changed (with the exception of `.d.ts`).